Title: #USA, #Florida: Department of Health Daily #Zika #Update.

 Subject: Zika Virus, current epidemiological situation in Florida.

 Source: US State of Florida Department of Health, full page: (LINK).

 Department of Health Daily Zika Update

-In an effort to keep Florida residents and visitors safe and aware about the status of the Zika virus, the department will issue a Zika virus update each week day.
-Updates will include a Zika case count by county and information to keep Floridians informed and prepared.
+In an effort to keep Florida residents and visitors safe and aware about the status of the Zika virus, the department issues a Zika virus update when there is a confirmed locally acquired case of Zika.

 [Infection Type - Infection Count]

 - Travel-Related Infections of Zika - 1,002